cnjoyce1225/the-archivist/docs/Resources/CRUD-topics/delete-collections.md

 ---

 ### Note:
-- Replace `https://yourapi.com/api/collections/101` with the actual endpoint of your API that deletes a collection.
 - Make sure the collection ID specified in the URL exists in your database.
 - Ensure your API server is running and accessible when you execute these requests.
 - Deleting a collection may also require certain permissions or authentication, so ensure you handle any authentication tokens as needed.